ambiesoft/profile/README.md

 ```

 ## Character Code
-Ini File will be loaded and saved with UTF8.
+Ini-file will be loaded and saved with UTF8.

 ## Benefit
 - Easy to use